 Renting accommodation in Japan

-Most expats will research properties online and contact some local estate agents in Japan who will set up some viewings.
-Once a suitable property has been found and an agreement has been made with the landlord, the estate agent will draw up the contract.
-Deposits and fees must be paid before the start of the tenancy.
+Most expats will research properties online and contact local estate agents in Japan to arrange viewings.
+Once a suitable property has been found and an agreement has been made with the landlord, the contract will be drawn up.

-To rent accommodation in Japan, expats will require a guarantor, usually an employer.
+To rent accommodation in Japan, expats will require a guarantor, typically an employer.
 This person needs to vouch for the expat and take liability for any outstanding rent or fees.
+If you don't have a guarantor, it's possible to hire one through an agency.

 Leases

-A typical lease in Japan is signed for one or two years.
-A renewal fee may apply at the time of an agreement renewal.
+Most leases in Japan are for one or two years.
 Rental contracts are usually prepared in Japanese.
-Depending on the landlord, an English translation may be available, but expats should ask a Japanese friend or colleague to review the contract with them.
+Depending on the landlord, an English translation may be available.
+If not, expats should ask a Japanese friend or colleague to review the contract with them.

 References